Salome254-hub/Hotel-ier/README.md

 # _**HOTELIER**_
 ---
 ###  **BRIEF DESCRIPTION**
-This application can be used by anyone who is aspiring to go for a vacation,anyone seeking a good 5-star hotel anywhere in the world, anyone searching for accommodation in any place all over the world.
+This application can be used by anyone who is aspiring to go for a vacation,anyone seeking a good 5-star hotel anywhere in the world, anyone searching for good accommodation with good vibes and chill.
 Moreover, Hotelier can be used by any hotel owner looking forward to market their services digitally and to get a world class reputation!!

 `This is the landing page of my website`
 ![Backgound.img](images/Screenshot%20(34).png)